We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Factor also offers a selection of high protein meals, each of which provides around 30–50 grams of protein per serving.
 Studies show that eating more protein may support weight loss by increasing feelings of fullness and reducing appetite (

 Editor here!
-I tried Factor for 2 weeks to help you decide if it could be the right fit for your mealtime needs.
+I tried Factor for 2 weeks to help you decide whether it could be the right fit for your mealtime needs.

 Meal selection and delivery